Britain on track for record Black Friday sales | Technology

 Britain on track for record Black Friday sales

-Britain looks to be on track for record sales over the Black Friday discount weekend despite supply chain disruption, with initial data indicating nearly a quarter more shopper transactions versus last year.
-Barclaycard, which processes nearly 1 pound ($1.33) in every 3 pounds spent on credit and debit cards in the United Kingdom, said the volume of payment transactions as of 1300 GMT was up 4.2% compared to the same period in 2019 and up 23.3% on 2020, when non-essential stores were closed due to a COVID-19 lockdown.
+Britain looks to be on track for record sales over the Black Friday discount weekend despite supply chain disruption, with data indicating nearly one quarter more shopper transactions so far compared with last year.
+Barclaycard, which processes nearly 1 pound ($1.33) in every 3 pounds spent on credit and debit cards in the United Kingdom, said the volume of payment transactions as of 1700 GMT was up 2.4% versus the same period in 2019 and up 23% on 2020, when non-essential stores were closed due to a COVID-19 lockdown.

-"So far the data looks extremely promising and we should be set for one of the most successful Black Friday shopping sprees on record," said Rob Cameron, CEO of Barclaycard Payments.
-Analysts at GlobalData for the VoucherCodes Shopping for Christmas forecast total sales of 9.15 billion pounds over the four day Black Friday to Cyber Monday period - up 15.1% on the 7.95 billion pounds taken in 2020 and up 6.8% on the 8.57 billion pounds taken in 2019.
+"Consumers have retained their love for grabbing a Black Friday bargain, proving this event remains a firm fixture in the annual shopping calendar," said Rob Cameron, CEO of Barclaycard Payments.
+Analysts at GlobalData for the VoucherCodes Shopping for Christmas report forecast total sales of 9.15 billion pounds over the four day Black Friday to Cyber Monday period - up 15.1% on the 7.95 billion pounds taken in 2020 and up 6.8% on the 8.57 billion pounds taken in 2019.

 Black Friday, taking place against a backdrop of shortages https://www.reuters.com/business/retail-consumer/shortages-cast-shadow-over-britains-black-friday-2021-11-26 of both products and drivers to deliver them, is particularly important for department store group John Lewis, consumer electricals retailers Currys and AO World and general merchandise retailer Argos, which is part of supermarket group Sainsbury's.
 While Tesco, Britain's biggest retailer, and Asda are also participating, some major retailers, including Marks & Spencer and Next, shun the event.